Mission Families Schools Therapists Community Platform

 communication still can.

 Stroke steals speech, not thought.
 TinkySpeak gives stroke survivors with aphasia a way to express pain, needs, and feelings — with one tap.
-Pre-loaded, offline, bedside-ready.
+Build a board in your browser, share it by QR, and it speaks on any phone or tablet at the bedside.
+Free forever.
+No account.
+No purchase.

 795K